 Black Soldier Fly

-Scientific name: Order Diptera, family Stratiomyidae, several species
+Scientific name: Order Diptera, family Stratiomyidae, Hermetia illucens and several other species

-Identification: Adult flies are bare of bristles and not strong fliers.
-Antennae have three segments, often carried in the form of a Y. Colors range from dark metallic to brightly banded with yellow and pale green.
+Identification: Adult flies look like wasps and are bare of bristles.
+They are not strong fliers.
+Antennae have three segments, often carried in the form of a V. Colors range from dark metallic blue-black to brightly banded with yellow and pale green.
 Wings are large and lie over each other.
-Unlike syrphid flies, they do not hover.
+Their legs are black and white.
+Unlike the beneficial syrphid or hover flies, they do not hover.
 Larvae are tough worms with small heads and pointed ends.

-Biology and life cycle: Eggs are laid in decaying organic matter, wood, mud, and dung.
-Larvae are maggot-like scavengers or predators.
-All are thick-skinned and somewhat flattened.
-Pupation occurs in the last larval skin.
+Culture: Eggs are laid in decaying organic matter, wood, mud and dung.
+Larvae are maggot-like scavengers or predators and especially like decaying material that is on the wet side.
+They are thick-skinned and somewhat flattened.
+Pupation occurs in the last larval skin as the larvae go into their “wandering” mode.
 Adults are dark, sometimes banded flies.
 All life forms are found in the same habitat.
-Black soldier fly larvae feed on decomposing matter, including kitchen scraps that should not go into a compost bin.
+Larvae feed on decomposing matter, including kitchen scraps and pet waste that should not go into a compost bin.